Treatment for Anxiety in Dubai

 Specific Phobias

 Disorders in which panic attacks occur in the context of certain situations or objects are called “phobias.”
 Individuals with phobias develop over time expectation fears trying to avoid certain places or situations.
 Although people know their fear is excessive, they feel powerless to control it.
-This fear may lead them to avoid situations like public speaking, flying, and exposure to narrow spaces, large open spaces or hights.
-Below few exemples of specific phobias:
+This fear may lead them to avoid situations like public speaking, flying, and exposure to narrow spaces, large open spaces, or hights.
+Below are a few examples of specific phobias:

 Agoraphobia